gregberns/ReactNativeMapTest/README.md

 over and over, there is a large memory leak that can result in an application crash.

 It appears that the map instance is not disposed of.
-After a short look at a heap dump, it seems like 'AirMap' is not getting disposed.
+After a short look at a heap dump, it seems like 'AirMapView' is not getting disposed.
 I suspect this is a native Java wrapper around the Google Maps instance.

 ## Project Setup